-Gorillas are categorized into five groups each in different countries of Africa such as Uganda, Rwanda, Democratic Republic of Congo, Nigeria, Central African Republic, Cameroon, Equatorial Guinea, Gabon and Angola among others.
-The 5 types of mountain gorillas are; Mountain Gorillas, Cross River Gorillas, Western Low Land Gorillas, Eastern Low Land gorillas and Grauer’s Gorillas.
-Gorillas are a major attraction in some countries of Africa and one of the leading foreign exchange earner in countries like Uganda and Rwanda.
+Gorillas are categorized into five groups each in different countries of Africa such as Uganda, Rwanda, Democratic Republic of Congo, Nigeria, Central African Republic, Cameroon, Equatorial Guinea, Gabon, and Angola among others.
+The 5 types of mountain gorillas are; Mountain Gorillas, Cross River Gorillas, Western Low Land Gorillas, Eastern Low Land gorillas, and Grauer’s Gorillas.
+Gorillas are a major attraction in some countries of Africa and one of the leading foreign exchange earners in countries like Uganda and Rwanda.

-Gorilla tourism in Democratic Republic of Congo (DRC) is hindered by political instabilities.
-The country is some times insecure to an extent that tourism activities are stopped in some parks like Virunga, Kahuzi Biega and Nyiragongo mountain.
+Gorilla tourism in the Democratic Republic of Congo (DRC) is hindered by political instabilities.
+The country is some times insecure to an extent that tourism activities are stopped in some parks like Virunga, Kahuzi Biega, and Nyiragongo mountain.

 Cross River Gorillas:

 Cross River gorillas rank among the world’s 25 most endangered primate species.
 They are similar in appearance to the western lowland gorillas.
 They live in highly populated areas, man has encroached to their habitat, and their habitat has been destroyed by human activities like agriculture, timber production, and livestock.
 Poaching is also common in the forests as well, and the loss of even a few of these gorillas has a detrimental effect on such a small / critically endangered population.
 In Africa, mass education is still needed to sensitize people about the usefulness of the Gorillas, and in so doing, the cross River Gorillas will be preserved.
 Cross River Gorillas are thought to be the most endangered African ape.